-Then it's on to Edenic waterfalls and rivers and mountain walks, and the 200-foot deep, famed Blue Lagoon a mile nearby.
+Then it's on to Edenic waterfalls and rivers and mountain walks, and the 175-foot deep, famed Blue Lagoon a ten-minute walk away.

 Click On Photos To Enlarge